TuckerBrewer12/ScanScorecards/README.md

 [birdie-eye-view.com
 ](https://www.birdie-eye-view.com/)

 Snap a photo of your scorecard.
-Get a full round breakdown, your stats over time, and personalized tips to shoot lower.
+MistralOCR + Gemini pipeline extracts the information into a digital scorecard.
+Get a full round breakdown, your stats over time, + more.

 ---